BIOCHEMISTRY STUDENT AMBASSADORS

 We look forward to hearing from you!

 Hi all.
-I am Vivekananda Kedage, a third year graduate student in the Biochemistry department.
+I am Vivekananda Kedage, a sixth year graduate student in the Biochemistry department.
 I received my BSc and MSc from India.
 After my graduation I taught Medical Biochemistry to first year medical and dental students in Manipal University, India for a while and then came to US to earn a PhD degree.
 I am currently working in Dr. Peter Hollenhorst’s lab.
 We are trying to understand how ETS transcription factors regulate gene expression using prostate cancer as a model system.
 This family of 28 transcription factors regulates gene expression by binding to similar DNA sequences consisting of core ‘GGA’ motif.
 However, individual ETS proteins have a variety of biological roles.
 In particular, four ETS family members can act as oncogenes in prostate cancer.
 My project aims at dissecting how these four oncogenic ETS factors have unique transcriptional activating functions not present in other ETS family members.
 To address this problem we apply chromatin immunoprecipitation/next generation sequencing (ChIP-Seq), cell migration, in vitro DNA binding, and reporter assays.
 As we all know, we are currently living in the genomics era and members of the Biochemistry department have access to an in house Next-gen sequencing facility consisting of Roche/454 GS-FLX Titanium system, Illumina-MiSeq, and Microarray system, which are often used by graduate students to do their research.
 In addition to good research facilities, IUB has provided a number of recreational facilities for students.
 For example, IUB has two indoor sports facility, Student Recreational Sports Center (SRSC) and Health, Physical Education and Recreational center (HPER).
 In addition, IU has one of the best music schools in US, which hosts several music events throughout the year.
 If you have more questions you can email me at vkedage(at)indiana.edu, I would be more than happy to answer your questions.